-Perkin-Elmer.
-Located in Hayward, California, Perkin-Elmer was reportedly developing an enhanced version of its Aeble-150 direct-write electron beam system for the MIMIC program.
+Other Contractors Involved.
+Perkin-Elmer (Hayward, CA) was reportedly developing an enhanced version of its Aeble-150 direct-write electron beam system for the MIMIC program.
 This version was to be capable of generating feature sizes of 0.25 micron and below.

-A contract awarded in May 1988 was to result in the company receiving approximately US\$13 million over the following 30-month period to develop the enhanced Aeble-150, with the Army's Electronic Technology and Device Laboratory awarding the first increment.
+A contract awarded in May 1988 was to result in the company receiving approximately US\$13 million over the following 30 month period to develop the enhanced Aeble-150, with the Army's Electronic Technology and

+Device Laboratory having awarded the first increment.
 Most of the enhancements to the system were concerned with the electronics and computer portions of the system.
-The original version of the Aeble-150, of which Perkin-Elmer supplied one to Raytheon for the MIMIC program, reportedly cost about US\$3 million.
+The original version of the Aeble-150, of which Perkin-Elmer supplied one to Raytheon for the MIMIC program, costs in the neighborhood of US\$3 million.